martinctc/blog/_knitr/A Shiny app for Hong Kong District Councillors_20200801.md

 ## What are our next steps?

-There were some cool features that we would have liked to, but have not been able to implement.
-One of the things that we wanted to try out with this open-source project is to adhere to some DevOps best practices, yet unfortunately some of these were either easier to set up from the beginning, or require more time and knowledge (on our part) to set up:
+There were some cool features that we would have liked to, but have not been able to implement:

 - [precommit hooks](https://github.com/Hong-Kong-Districts-Info/dashboard-hkdistrictcouncillors/issues/17): Those familiar with Python may be aware of pre-commit hooks as ways to automatically detect whether your repo contains anything sensitive like a `.secrets` file.
 Setting this up will enable us to have automated checks run each time we make a commit to assure we are follow specified standards.
     + Unfortunately, we named our repo with a hyphen so the pre-commit hooks won't work.